arduino-libraries/Arduino_Opta_Blueprint/AddCustomExpansion.md

 **_NOTE: in the following we suppose that the new expansion "name" is "NewExpansion"_**

+## Performance request
+Each expansion performs Assign Address Process using a common class Module, which is contained in OptaBlueModule files (.h and .cpp).
+In particular the function Module::update() is responsible to change the I2C address of the expansion.
+When the expansion has not a valid address and it receives the command from the controller to set up the address, the change of the address (being performed in Module::update()) is done in the main loop of the function.
+So there is a delay between the time the expansion get the message (I2C interrupt) and the moment the espansion actually set the address (in the main loop).
+The actual set of the expansion, in other word, depends on how "fast" is the main loop, however the main controller waits for a certain time and then retry the process.
+The expansion must set the new address as fast as it can!
+This means that is is strongly suggested that the main loop of the expansion only runs when the address is valid, so that when not a valid address has been set up, it can react very quickly to the address set request.

 ### OptaNewExpansion class

 The files OptaNewExpansion file .h and .cpp must contain the implementation